harmony-one/harmony-log-analysis/notebooks/jenkins/README.md

-# Jenkins JOb
+# Jenkins Job
 During the deployment of Open Staking Network multiple releases have been performed.
-This project is to get the historical validator node releaase info from jenkin's json api, which creats an easy to read table for harmony team to check.
+This project is to get the historical validator node release info from Jenkin's json api, which creats an easy to read table for harmony team to check.

 ## Requirements
 `python3 -m pip install requests pandas`